bytebase/bytebase.com-old/content/README.md

 ## Changelog

 - Put under https://github.com/bytebase/bytebase.com/tree/main/content/changelog.
-- Under https://github.com/bytebase/bytebase.com/tree/main/static/changelog, for each changlog containing any image, create a folder using the changelog version and put all images for that changelog there.
+- Under https://github.com/bytebase/bytebase.com/tree/main/static/changelog, for each changelog containing any image, create a folder using the changelog version and put all images for that changelog there.
 - Do **NOT** use feature image